Matthew Gagnon: Republican strategist

-In early 2010, he was named Deputy Director of Digital Strategy for the National Republican Senatorial Committee.
+In early 2010, he was named deputy director of Digital Strategy for the National Republican Senatorial Committee.
 Here, he helped coordinate and direct the digital campaign strategy for 37 United States Senate races across the country.
 At the conclusion of the election, Gagnon became the Director of New Media Communications for United States Senator Susan Collins.

 The Republican Governors Association named Gagnon its Director of Digital Strategy in January 2012.
 At the RGA, he was responsible for the committee's strategic digital initiatives in support of sitting Republican governors, as well as those campaigning for office.
 During the 2012 Wisconsin gubernatorial recall election, Gagnon was recognized for his use of digital strategies on Walker's behalf, and for what he called the practice of using "smart data", or political data being leveraged in detailed, specific ways to persuade and turn out voters.
 During his tenure at the RGA, Gagnon was recognized by Business Insider as one of the top 50 digital strategists in the country, and by Campaigns and Elections as one of the top ten communicators in politics.

 Maine Policy Institute

-In August 2014, Gagnon was named the new Chief Executive Officer of the Maine Heritage Policy Center, which later changed its name to the Maine Policy Institute.
+In August 2014, Gagnon was named the new chief executive officer of the Maine Heritage Policy Center, which later changed its name to the Maine Policy Institute.
 Founded in 2002, the Maine Policy Institute is a free-market think tank that advocates for fiscally conservative policies in Maine.
 It is a member of the State Policy Network.

 Personal

-Gagnon is married to Erin Gagnon, a teacher, with whom he has four children.
+Gagnon is married to Erin Gagnon, a teacher, with whom he has five children.
 In 2013, he was involved in a serious car accident, which broke his back, requiring him to have spinal fusion surgery to repair the damage.